monodon-monoceros/modal_spring_reverb/README.md

 ## To Do:

-* Improvement of Model
+* Improvement of Model in Matlab
    * Improve Attenuation Modelling
 * Learning Faust
+* Implementation in Faust
+   * Plugin
-* Plugin or Embedded or both?
+   * Embedded